WilliamAbie/Library-Program/README.md

 This repository contain HTML and Python files that are needed to make this program And Database such as MySQL or SQLite (Every kind of database are good but i use MySQL as my Database when developing)

-Note : Some variables here are written on Indonesian, you can search it by translating it etc.
+Note : Some variables here are written on Indonesian, you can search it by translating it

 Table named user to collect user information :
 - id integer(11) not null primary key auto_increment